-If you manage a remote team, it’s common to hold one-on-one meetings and weekly staff meetings and still feel disconnected from the team.
+If you manage a remote team, it’s common to hold 1-1 meetings and weekly staff meetings and still feel disconnected from the team.
 It’s easy for team leaders to feel disconnected from the action as you can’t rely as heavily on body language and other in-person cues.

-Friday Feedback is a tool that sends a weekly email to your team, asking them how their week went.
+Friday is a tool that sends a weekly email to your team, asking them how the week went.
 They also have the opportunity to send recognition (kudos) to each other.
 As a manager, you’ll see new insights that you would have missed out on otherwise.
 It’s also a great way to kickstart virtual conversations with each person.

 This next section can be messy.
 I’ve used Google Hangouts for years and it’s a mixed bag.
 Sometimes it works, sometimes it doesn’t.
 On the other hand, every experience I’ve had with Zoom has been awesome.
 The video quality is extremely high-quality, you can easily record the call, and there’s a variety of adjacent benefits (you can hold webinars with it).

 As mentioned earlier in the article, it can be tough for members of a remote team to understand each other’s nuances and preferences.
-That’s why we recommend signing up for Crystal and taking a free personality assessment.
+That’s why we recommend signing up for Crystal and taking a free personality test.

 With the results, you can learn about differences in style for each person on your team.
 Additionally, Crystal provides tools to help you see these personality insights in Gmail and on LinkedIn.

 Stop guessing about how coworkers like to communicate, let them tell you instead.